gracefuldev/sixmilebridge/README.md

 This is for bundle install, so we don't have to download the world again when we start a fresh container.

+## Run locally

+Avdi, is there a command to get webpacker to precompile? because hitting the server for the first time takes FOREVER and that's just weird.

+`rails server`

+(not "serve", no, and that won't suggest that you 'server' either.
+Also, it'll tell you to try --tasks, but NO, that only shows you the ones implemented in rake, so you're fucked if you don't know what to type. dammit rails)

+The local version uses a basic auth instead of Google auth.
+You can log in with any name as long as you use Avdi's email address.

 ## Test

 System test is interesting.
 Here's how to run them on the host browser.